Kumar-Jy/Windows-in-NABU-Without-PC/guide/TWRPInstallation.md

   - Select downloaded _**TWRP Recovery**_ from Download folder
   - Swip to flash it.
   - Flash `Magisk Manager.apk`
-  - Now reboot and ! enjoy
+  - Now reboot and enjoy!

 #